ICanBoogie/docs/multi-site.md

 ```

 The directory `all` contains resources that are common to all instances.
 It is always added if
 present.
-The directory `default` is only added if there no directory matches the instance name.
+The directory `default` is only added if no directory matches the instance name.

 To resolve the matching directory, the instance name is first broken into parts and the most
 specific ones are removed until a corresponding directory is found.
-For instance, given the
+For instance, given the server
-server name `www.icanboogie.dev`, the following directories are tried:
+name `www.icanboogie.dev`, the following directories are tried: `www.icanboogie.dev`,
-`www.icanboogie.dev`, `icanboogie.dev`, and finally `dev`.
+`icanboogie.dev`, and finally `dev`.
+If the instance name cannot be resolved into a directory,

-If the instance name cannot be resolved into a directory, `default` is used instead.
+`default` is used instead.